Ledgerback/Bikestream/Documents/Research/Bikestream_DatabikeReport_2020_1101.md

 To do so, we modified the RPi-3B+ configuation so that at start-up, it would run our Program and stream our data to our Streamr stream.

-## Data collection (how data is shared between phone and RPi and between RPi and CA3), specification (how CA3 data and GPS data is structured together into JSON), and sharing (Python program and Streamr)
+## Data collection, specifications, and sharing

 ### RPi-3B+